 How to become a nutritionist

-According to a 2013 poll by the Gallup-Healthways Well-Being Index, 27.1 percent of Americans are classified as obese.
-The Centers for Disease Control place the number even higher: 34.9 percent, as of 2012.
-Another 35.7 percent were considered overweight.
-While nutritionists and dietitians cannot wave a magic wand to solve this problem, they can help people learn how to eat better and change unhealthy habits, such as not exercising enough.
-Because of a growing interest in food's role in health and wellness, the Bureau of Labor Statistics (BLS) predicts that through 2022, nutritionists and dietitians will see 21 percent growth in their job opportunities nationwide, which is well above the average for all careers combined.
-State labor data suggest that the growth will be particularly strong in certain states, including Utah, Colorado and Idaho.
+According to a 2015 report by the Centers for Disease Control (CDC), 36.5 percent of Americans are classified as obese.
+While nutritionists and dietitians cannot wave a magic wand to solve this problem, they can help people learn how to make smarter food choices and change unhealthy eating habits.
+Because of a growing interest in food's role in health and wellness, the Bureau of Labor Statistics (BLS) predicts that through 2024, nutritionists and dietitians will see 16 percent growth in their job opportunities nationwide, which is well above the average for all careers combined.

 What is the difference between a nutritionist and a registered dietitian?

 It can be hard to understand the difference between a nutritionist and a registered dietitian.
 An expert adviser when it comes to food and nutrition, a registered dietitian (RD) is a nationally recognized profession certified by the Academy of Nutrition and Dietetics (AND).
 A nutritionist is not nationally recognized, but individual states sometimes require nutritionists to be licensed.

 The new designation, Registered Dietitian Nutritionist (RND), was introduced to convey certification that focuses on a broader concept of wellness as well as treatment of conditions.

 What do nutritionists and registered dietitians do?